Research data policy for Örebro University

 - Inform partners about the university’s research data policy and consider the requirement for making research data available in connection with the writing of agreements with third parties.

-- Decide whether research data should be made available locally or via external research data storage.
+- Decide whether research data should be made available locally or via external research data repository/catalogue.